 When a solicitation states that the award may be given in the form of either a grant, cooperative agreement, or procurement contract, a CFDA number is listed, and no FAR clauses are listed, you should work with your designated Grants and Contracts Officer.
 Typically, these are seen under Grants.gov and NASA proposals.
 Should it be awarded as a contract, it will be passed to the Federal Contract Services team for processing.

 What is the internal deadline for a Federal Contract submission to the Office of Research?

 All of the documents required for submission, as well as the electronic application, if applicable, and any other attachments or approvals required by the sponsor or the University must be received by the Office of Research at least five (5) full business days prior to the sponsor's due date.
-This is true for both electronic submissions as well as for paper submissions.

 Who is responsible for proposal and Pre-Award Revision submission to the sponsor?